“Set it and forget it,” is definitely not the way to think about your business’s online presence.

 A checklist of regular Web site maintenance includes tasks like verifying the function of outbound links from your site.
 Did these change and do these continue to work?
 Is the site fast?
 Do images used still look good or do they seem dated and old?

-Consider how to improve your customer service, Grushcow suggests creating hidden pages that only certain customers can access.
-These special value-add pages, set up just for them, might include items like photographs.
+Consider how to improve your customer service – especially with existing customers.
+Grushcow suggests creating hidden pages that only certain customers can access.
+These special value-add pages, set up just for them, might include items like photographs taken at a customer’s event.
 Sometimes you can serve current customers better by creating member-only or custom pages.
+What about surveys that you might post online or e-mail newsletters?

 “Some sites really don’t require much maintenance,” he says. “(But) they should look at it once a month, just to rethink it.
 It’s not that there’s always something to improve, but you should take a look at it, routinely.